 True Baryta papers have a barium sulfate layer applied to a photo paper before the ink receiving layer, as in traditional darkroom papers.
 They have some level of sheen and are generally known for having a high DMAX enabling them to show more detail in dark shadows and bright highlights making them ideal for wide tonal range black and white prints.
 Two of the papers used are true Baryta papers: The Hanemühle Fine Art Baryta and the Fotospeed Platinum Baryta the others might be described as ‘Baryta type’ papers, whatever that means!

 The printing for this comparison was done on a Canon Pixma Pro 10-s printer using Canon Lucia pigment inks.
 The test image I used is one produced by Keith Cooper of Northlight Images based in Leicester, whose site has detailed reviews of several of the papers used here.
 Colour management was handled by Adobe Lightroom using custom icc profiles provided by UK company Fotospeed for the Fotospeed Platinum Baryta and Fotospeed Gloss Art Fibre and generic profiles for the other two papers.
-My preference is not to use the black and white mode of Canon printers.
+Calibration of an iMac 4K Retina monitor was done with a Datacolor SpyderX Pro.

-In all, this comparison involved four papers, one from Hanhemühle (Fine Art Baryta) and three from Fotospeed (Platinum Baryta, PlatinumGloss Art Fibre and Platinum Legacy Gloss).
-The images below were photographed under a 5500K daylight lamp.
+In all, this comparison involved four papers, one from Hahnemühle (Fine Art Baryta) and three from Fotospeed (Platinum Baryta, PlatinumGloss Art Fibre and Platinum Legacy Gloss).
+The images below were photographed under a 5500K daylight lamp or natural daylight.

 Fotospeed Platinum Baryta 300

 £50-£65 for 25 A3 sheets